spotizerr-dev/spotizerr/README.md

 - **Spotify URL Support** - Paste any Spotify URL directly to queue downloads

 ### 📱 **Modern Web Interface**
-- **Progressive Web App (PWA)** - Install as a native client on mobile/desktop
+- **Progressive Web App (PWA)** - Install as a native client on mobile/desktop (installation process may vary depending on the browser/device)
-- **Real-time Progress Tracking** - Live download progress with bandwidth and ETA
-- **Responsive Design** - Optimized for both mobile and desktop use
 - **Multiple Themes** - Light, dark, and system themes
 - **Touch-friendly** - Swipe gestures and mobile-optimized controls

 ### 🤖 **Intelligent Monitoring**
-- **Playlist Watching** - Automatically download new tracks added to playlists
+- **Playlist Watching** - Automatically download new tracks added to Spotify playlists
 - **Artist Watching** - Monitor artists for new releases and download them automatically
-- **Smart Change Detection** - Only processes new content using Spotify's snapshot system
 - **Configurable Intervals** - Set how often to check for updates
 - **Manual Triggers** - Force immediate checks when needed